j3k0/cordova-plugin-purchase/doc/ios.md

 Please read the [Apple Documentation](https://developer.apple.com/library/ios/documentation/LanguagesUtilities/Conceptual/iTunesConnectInAppPurchase_Guide/Chapters/CreatingInAppPurchaseProducts.html) for official information.

+The easiest solution for most simple cases is to use the [Non-Renewing Subscriptions Extension](https://github.com/j3k0/cordova-non-renewing-subscription).
+It has a more high-level API that will take care of everything for you.

 What follows is an example of how to implement non-renewing subscriptions in your JavaScript code.
 Remember, this is iOS only.
 When registering your product, use `store.NON_RENEWING_SUBSCRIPTION`.

 This is made more difficult because non-renewing subscriptions always receive a series of lifecycle events everytime the app is started, which requires you to implement more code to handle various edge cases.
 Necessary helper functions you need to write are explained in the example below, called on a hypothetical `my_app_utils` class which contains a persistent state that lasts even if the app is killed, such as with HTML5 Local Storage.